UST-EDMM/tosca-lightning/README.md

 The Topology Editor is launched in a separate window.

 In this view, the overall structure of the application is modeled.
-Further, the Topology Editor is used to set any property value, which will be used as configuration value for the instantiation of the component.
+Further, the Topology Editor is used to set any property value which will be used as configuration for the instantiation of the component.

 ![](docs/quickstart/02-topology.png)